AdelineVieusse/neural-networks-learning-assurance/README.md

 # learning-assurance-project

-Python Machine Learning Projects as part of the DSTI Applied MSc in Data Science and Artificial Intelligence.
+Context - Python Machine Learning Project as part of the DSTI Applied MSc in Data Science and Artificial Intelligence.

+Project Objective - To “mimic” the design, development and verification phases of a safety-critical embedded machine learning software based on the preliminary guidance material issued by EASA.